|Written by Harry Fairhead|

 Since the early days of computing a machine’s address space hasn’t actually coincided with the RAM available on any given machine – i.e. some addresses may be empty.

-For example, a modern Pentium typically has a 36-bit address space, i.e. 64Gbytes.
-(The actual addressing details of the Pentium design are slightly complicated so this is more like a theoretical estimate.)
+For example, a modern machine typically has a 36-bit address space, i.e. 64Gbytes.
+(The actual addressing details of the usually complicated so this is more like a theoretical estimate.)
 Despite the fact that RAM is cheap, most machines don’t have sufficient RAM to fill their address space and so most of it is empty.

 It turns out to be very helpful to separate the address a programmer uses to specify a memory location, the “logical address”, from the actual “physical address” that some RAM is wired to respond to.